 OK!!! it was too filmy.

-So now in this article, ,we will be learning how we can upload our sensor’s data to internet and observe it in graphical manner with the help of a great platform for our IoT projects called Thingspeak.com.
+So now in this article, we will be learning how we can upload our sensor’s data to the internet and observe it in a graphical manner with the help of a great platform for our IoT projects called Thingspeak.com.

-So, first of all the data from DHT11 sensor will be given to Arduino Board.
-This board will process the data and will giving the signal to ESP8266 for uploading it to Thingspeak.com.
+So, first of all, the data from the DHT11 sensor will be given to Arduino Board.
+This board will process the data and will give the signal to ESP8266 for uploading it to Thingspeak.com.
 This website, after receiving the data will automatically plot the graph of Data vs Time.

-Hence decoding of this serial stream of data in done in Arduino.
-For that, we are using one library by Adafruit, which you can download it form here.
+Hence decoding of this serial stream of data is done in Arduino.
+For that, we are using one library by Adafruit, which you can download it from here.

 After that, you need to copy the API keys from the API key button on the website.
 We will copy Write API key as we need to write data on to the graph.

-In the code, we are first reading data from the sensor, than connecting ESP8266 to the router whose host name and password we have already entered in the code.
-Than we will establish a TCP connection at port 80 as to communicate with Thigspeak.com.
-After that we will be updating the values from sensor to thingspeak.com.
-We will be providing 15 s delay hence we will be able to observer new value on the graph every 15 s.
+In the code, we are first reading data from the sensor, then connecting ESP8266 to the router whose hostname and password we have already entered in the code.
+Then we will establish a TCP connection at port 80 as to communicate with Thigspeak.com.
+After that, we will be updating the values from a sensor to thingspeak.com.
+We will be providing 15 s delay hence we will be able to observe new value on the graph every 15 s.

 I have made tutorial videos for this project in both Hindi and English Languages.
-So if you still didn’t get what to do, just have a look to the videos.
+So if you still didn’t get what to do, just have a look at the videos.